-The CLL Society community has been lucky to have already met my Nova Scotia musical friend, Derek Caine and even luckier to have heard his band and songwriting about living with CLL including his CLL classic blues tune, Haemo Blues.
+The CLL Society community has been lucky to have already met my Nova Scotia musical friend, Derek Caine, and even luckier to have heard his band and songwriting about living with CLL including his CLL classic blues tune, Haemo Blues.

-In 2003, he knocked backed his then newly diagnosed chronic lymphocytic leukemia or CLL for many years using the very best treatment available at the time, the chemo-immunotherapy cocktail, FCR, but the chemo damaged his bone marrow, a well-recognized and nasty late complication.
+In 2003, he knocked back his then newly diagnosed chronic lymphocytic leukemia or CLL for many years using the very best treatment available at the time, the chemo-immunotherapy cocktail, FCR, but the chemo damaged his bone marrow, a well-recognized and nasty late complication.

 Now our bluesman is battling MDS (myelodysplastic syndromes), a form of malignant bone marrow failure and a much tougher enemy than the CLL ever was.